 We also post daily images of some of our favourite pocket square shots on Instagram, which can be used as a source of inspiration here: www.instagram.com/rampleyandco.

-The size of a pocket square has a surprisingly large impact on the folds that you can achieve, and therefore how it looks in your jacket or suit pocket.
+The size of a pocket square has a surprisingly large impact on the fold and pocket square styles that you can achieve, and therefore how it looks in your jacket or suit pocket.
 A silk square is lightweight by its very nature and therefore anything less than 40cm (16 inches) will tend to slip down inside your pocket.
 So as you are moving around during the day or evening, you will need to keep retrieving from within your pocket and therefore losing the impact of wearing it in the first place.

 Therefore avoid squares less than 40cm that are cheaply manufactured and invest in a square that's between 40cm and 45cm.
 This rule of thumb also applies to other lightweight fabrics such as wool/silk, cotton and linen.